daytonaio/content/guides/20240819_history_embedding.md

 ---
 title: "Embedding and Searching Browser History with ChromaDB"
-description: "A step-by-step guide to embedding and searching your browser history using ChromaDB using Azure or a local environment."
+description: "A step-by-step guide to embedding and searching your browser history with ChromaDB using OpenAI or a local environment."
 date: 2024-08-19
 author: "Jacob Gaffke"
 ---